zhimoud/rock-paper-scisor/README.md

 ## How to submit your application
 Please use one of the following methods to share your solution with us:
-   * The preferred way is to create a repo on github or gitlab and
+   * The preferred way is to create a repo on github or gitlab and share the link with us
    * Zip all your solution and send it to us via email
+   * Share it using google drive or something similar

 ## What we are looking for
 * Clean, maintainable and working code